 - burn your mouth

-- have irritation from a sharp object, such braces, retainer, or dentures
+- experience irritation from a sharp object, such as braces, a retainer, or dentures

-You can usually tell when you have a mouth sore without needing a doctor’s diagnosis.
-However, you should see your doctor if you:
+You can usually tell when you have a mouth sore without needing a healthcare professional’s diagnosis.
+However, contact a healthcare professional if you:

-- have, or suspect you may have, herpes simplex or another infection
+- have or suspect you have herpes simplex or another infection

-- have sores that do not go away after a couple of weeks, or they get worse
+- have sores that don’t go away or get worse after a couple of weeks

 - started cancer treatment